Particle size distribution and purity analyses

 Single mAbs in a monolayer can be observed as well as stress induced aggregates.

-Automated MiniTEM size assessment analysis is used for common materials and is 5-10 times faster than manual TEM.
+Automated MiniTEM size analysis of nanoparticles in material science is 5-10 times faster than manual TEM.